810Teams/google-search-extractor-backend/README.md

 Use `GET /api/extractor/scrape-result/item/<int>` to retrieve a single scrape result item by ID, requires authentication, and only own results can be retrieved in this way.

 ## Caution
-Although generating scrape result pages is being executed in a separate thread and has 2 seconds delay between each page, using `POST /api/extractor/scrape-result` with multiple keywords too many times may result in a response code of `429` from Google.
+Although generating scrape result pages is being executed in a separate thread and has 2 seconds (configurable) delay between each page, using `POST /api/extractor/scrape-result` with multiple keywords too many times may result in a response code of `429` from Google.
 If that occurs, stop using it, and wait for at least an hour before trying again.

 ## Members
 |<img src="https://avatars.githubusercontent.com/u/26340809?v=4" width="150px">|